-It didn’t happen overnight, but with each piece of art I created, and each piece of art I gave away, I began to find myself again.
+With each piece of art I created, I began to find myself again.
 The stress became more manageable, the anger outbursts lessened, my self-esteem increased, the irrational fear that had been stifling me for so long began to subside, and most importantly, I began to find my happy place—a place outside of being mom, wife, and entrepreneur.

 With my newfound confidence, I began gifting my art to strangers... the mailman, the UPS gal, the appliance delivery guy, the librarian, the bank teller, basically anyone who would graciously accept my art.
 I even mailed my art to distant relatives and long-lost friends.
 After running out of people to gift my art to, and realizing that I just didn't want to go back to publishing the parenting magazine, I closed down that aspect of the business and took some much needed time off to reflect on my life.

 My hope is that this new venture will allow me to spread a little sunshine and joy with every creative person I meet!